DIY Square {BIG!} Wood Coffee Table for Less

 Reusing metal table bases to create a HUGE square wood coffee table.

-I built a large wood table using the black metal bases from the ones we already had!
+I built a large wood table using the black metal bases from the smaller coffee tables we already had!

-Remember years ago when I was looking for a large, affordable coffee table?
-I wanted something around four by four feet for our family room -- the space is big and the tiny table we had there was getting swallowed up.
+A few years ago I was looking for a large, affordable coffee table for our family room.
+I wanted something around four by four feet -- the space is big and the tiny table we had there was getting swallowed up.

 I ended up going with two inexpensive tables that I pushed together to make a big one: